alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

     searchinabox/app:${project.version}
 ~~~

-To package this andstart-up the container:
+To package this and start-up the container:

 ~~~bash
 mvn docker:start